codeforamerica/ohana-web-search/CUSTOMIZE.md

 ## Language Translation Services
 The application uses Google Translate for free language translation of the site.
 The Google Translate Widget appears in the footer of the site and provides free translation of the site into dozens of languages.
 By default, six major language translation links are provided (in their native script) on the upper-right of the homepage.
 A number of aspects related to translation can be customized:

-- The language translation links on the homepage can be add, removed, and edited in `config/settings.yml`.
+- The language translation links on the homepage can be added, removed, and edited in `config/settings.yml`.

 - If you want to make edits to the Google provided translations of a live site you can add a `GOOGLE_TRANSLATE_CUSTOMIZATION_CODE` in `config/application.yml`.